AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 fn is_valid_public(message_hash: Field) -> Field;
 ```

 Both returning the value `0xe86ab4ff` (`is_valid` selector) for a successful authentication, and `0x00000000` for a failed authentication.
 You might be wondering why we are expecting the return value to be a selector instead of a boolean?
-This is mainly to account for a case of selector collisions where the same selector is used for different functions, and we don't want an account mistakenly allow a different function to be called on its behalf - its hard to return the selector by mistake, but you might have other functions returning a bool.
+This is mainly to account for a case of selector collisions where the same selector is used for different functions, and we don't want an account to mistakenly allow a different function to be called on its behalf - it is hard to return the selector by mistake, but you might have other functions returning a bool.

 ## The `AuthWit` library.

 As part of [Aztec.nr](https://aztec.nr), we are providing a library that can be used to implement authentication witness for your contracts.

-This library also provide a basis for account implementations such that these can more easily implement authentication witness.
+This library also provides a basis for account implementations such that these can more easily implement authentication witness.
 For more on the wallets, see [writing an account contract](./../../../wallets/writing_an_account_contract.md).

 For our purposes here (not building a wallet), the most important part of the library is the `auth` utility which exposes a couple of helper methods for computing the action hash, retrieving witnesses, validating them and emitting the nullifier.

 ### General utilities